 Please review each and determine which is right for you.

 Veterans with an honorable discharge may present their DD-214 form to have a Veteran designator placed on their license.
 Anyone may elect to become an Organ Donor.

 To apply for an original Nevada Instruction Permit, you must:

-The licensing fee is $22 or $17 if you are 65 or older.
+Most original licenses will be valid for eight years and cost $41.25.
+Licenses for those 65 and older are valid for four years and cost $17.25.
 A $25 testing fee will be charged prior to the written test and covers both the written test and the initial skills test.
 A $10 retest fee will apply to all retakes.

-Once you have obtained a Nevada Instruction Permit, you may schedule a driving skills test to obtain your full Driver License.
-You will be issued an interim document after successful completion of the skills test for a fee of $3.
+You may schedule a driving skills test to obtain your full Driver License.
+You will be issued an interim document after successful completion of the skills test for a fee of $3.25.
 The license will then be mailed to you within 10 business days.
 See Driver License Testing.

 If your driving privilege is suspended or revoked in Nevada or another U.S. state, you must follow that state's reinstatement requirements.
 The DMV checks the national Problem Driver Pointer System, Social Security Online Verification and the validity of your address.
 See Driver License Suspensions - Out of State Issues and Answers.

 Nevada does not issue licenses or ID cards to tourists.
 Other non U.S. citizens may, or may not, be eligible for a license or a driver authorization card depending on their specific immigration status.

 Email or call your local DMV office before applying for a license.
 Please include the Status Code issued by the U.S. Bureau of Citizenship and Immigration Services.
 The type of license or ID issued is determined by immigration status.